Nurturing creativity for wellbeing

 Our ‘Artist in Residence’, Paul Briginshaw, has worked with a committee of pupils to transform an empty space into a vibrant, cheerful and relaxing art studio: a safe ‘nurturing’ space where they can retreat to if needed during school hours.
 Pupils are learning creative and life skills, including design, use of colour, painting and mosaic work, independent decision-making, team work, painting and decorating and working to a strict budget.
 The young people who are creating the room feel a strong sense of ownership, pride and personal achievement.
 Their experiences in Room 13 provide a degree of absorption and respite from the stress they may experience in other areas of school life.

-Donna McCahill - A Practical Guide using the Boxall Profile in Secondary Schools (Morning only)
+Donna McCahill - A Practical Guide using the Boxall Profile in Secondary Schools (Afternoon only)

 For the last ten years, practitioners in Primary Establishments within Inverclyde Authority have used the Boxall Profile to assess, plan and track the progress of pupils’ whose social and emotional difficulties are impacting on their attainment.
 In session 2017-2018 this initiative was introduced and implemented across all secondary schools, forming a consistent approach for our young people from P1 – S6, with particular focus on enhanced transition stage (P6-S1).